The Best German Shows to Learn German With

-You wouldn’t believe how often I see self-organized students on Reddit asking how they can learn German with help of TV series.
-But more than often that’s the wrong question to ask.
-They should rather ask whether it’s worth the effort and if you know me a little bit already, you will predict my response to that question.
-But let me not spoil this reading experience for you yet.
-And as always in my analysis, there’s something interesting to take away from this desire to learn German through entertainment.
-And of course I’ll show you a reliable way to learn German from any TV-series or movie but you might not gonna like it.
+You wouldn't believe how often I see self-organized students on Reddit asking how they can learn German with help of TV series.
+But that's often the wrong question.
+They should rather ask whether it's worth the effort and if you know me a little bit already, you will predict my response to that question.

 The Reality Check

 The good news: Movies could provide you with real-world conversations and additional visual context that helps bridge gaps in your German.
 They are interesting and you might expose yourself to German longer than you would forcing your way through that textbook you saved from your last classroom experience.
-It’s good listening practice and should you turn on German subtitles, also reading practice.
 Not too bad.
 But…

-If you are a beginner – meaning you haven’t conquered B1 yet – watching movies requires a lot of work.
-So much that I doubt that watching anything is actually the way to go.
-Of course it doesn’t harm to check in and see how much you get already when watching Cleo or an episode of Deutschland 83, but when it comes to learning German efficiently, movies or series are not the way to go in my not-so-humble professional opinion.
-Let me share a reliable way of learning German with an episode of a German TV-series and you might catch on why I’m seemingly pessimistic.
+If you are a beginner - meaning you haven't conquered B1 yet - watching movies requires a lot of work.
+I doubt watching is the best approach.
+Of course it doesn't harm to check in and see how much you get already when watching Cleo or an episode of Deutschland 83, but when it comes to learning German efficiently, movies or series are not the way to go in my not-so-humble professional opinion.
+Here's a reliable method to learn German from a series.

 Here's what's needed to actually benefit from learning German from a series or movie: